-On March 31, 2015, the Company announced that the Biomedical Research and Development Authority within the U.S. Department of Health and Human Services' Office of the Assistant Secretary for Preparedness and Response awarded BioCryst a contract for the continued development of BCX4430 as a potential treatment for diseases caused by RNA pathogens, including filoviruses.
-This BARDA/HHS contract includes a base contract of \$13,314 to support BCX4430 drug manufacturing, as well as \$22,855 in additional development options that can be exercised by the government, bringing the potential value of the contract to \$36,169.
-As of September 30, 2015, a total of \$16,300 has been awarded under exercised options within this contract.
+U.S. Department of Health and Human Services ("BARDA/HHS").
+On March 31, 2015, the Company announced that BARDA/HHS had awarded the Company a contract for the continued development of BCX4430 as a potential treatment for diseases caused by RNA pathogens, including filoviruses.
+This BARDA/HHS contract includes a base contract of \$16,265 to support BCX4430 drug manufacturing, as well as \$22,855 in additional development options that can be exercised by the government, bringing the potential value of the contract to \$39,120.
+As of June 30, 2016, a total of \$20,574 has been awarded under exercised options within this contract.

 National Institute of Allergy and Infectious Diseases ("NIAID/HHS").
 In September 2013, NIAID/HHS contracted with the Company for the development of BCX4430 as a treatment for Marburg virus disease.
 NIAID/HHS, part of the National Institutes of Health, made an initial award of \$5,000 to the Company.
-The total funding under this contract as of September 30, 2015 could be up to \$34,002, if all contract options are exercised by NIAID/HHS, over a five year period.
-The goals of this contract, including amendments, are to file IND applications for intravenous and intramuscular BCX4430 for the treatment of Marburg virus disease, to study BCX4430 as a treatment for Ebola virus disease and to conduct an initial Phase 1 human clinical trial.
-As of September 30, 2015, a total of \$29,875 has been awarded under exercised options within this contract.
+The goals of this contract, including amendments, are to file IND applications for intravenous ("i.v.") and intramuscular ("i.m.")
+BCX4430 for the treatment of Marburg virus disease and other hemorrhagic fever virus diseases, to study BCX4430 as a treatment for Ebola virus disease and to conduct an initial Phase 1 human clinical trial.
 BCX4430 is the lead compound in the Company's BSAV research program.
+On June 30, 2016, NIAID/HHS granted an additional \$5,475 to BioCryst for the development of BCX4430 as a treatment for hemorrhagic fever viruses.
+As of June 30, 2016, the total NIAID/HHS contract amount to advance the program through the completion of the Phase I clinical program could be up to \$39,477, if all contract options are exercised.
+As of June 30, 2016, a total of \$35,350 has been awarded under the exercised options within this contract.

 The contracts with BARDA/HHS and NIAID/HHS are cost-plus-fixed-fee contracts.
-That is, the Company is entitled to receive reimbursement for all costs incurred in accordance with the contracts provisions that are related to the development of peramivir and BCX4430 plus a fixed fee, or profit.
+That is, the Company is entitled to receive reimbursement for all costs incurred in accordance with the contract provisions that are related to the development of BCX4430 plus a fixed fee, or profit.
 BARDA/HHS and NIAID/HHS will make periodic assessments of progress and the continuation of the contract is based on the Company's performance, the timeliness and quality of deliverables, and other factors.
 The government has rights under certain contract clauses to terminate these contracts.
 These contracts are terminable by the government at any time for breach or without cause.

 Seqirus UK Limited ("SUL").
 On June 16, 2015, the Company and Seqirus UK Limited ("SUL"), a limited company organized under the laws of the United Kingdom and a subsidiary of CSL Limited, a company organized under the laws of Australia, entered into a License Agreement (the "SUL Agreement") granting SUL and its affiliates worldwide rights to develop, manufacture and commercialize RAPIVAB (peramivir injection) for the treatment of influenza except for the rights to conduct such activities in Israel, Japan, Korea and Taiwan (the permitted geographies together constituting the "Territory").
 RAPIVAB is an intravenous treatment for acute uncomplicated influenza and is currently licensed for use in the United States, Japan and Korea.
-RAPIVAB is the first and only intravenous influenza treatment in the world and was approved by the U.S. Food and Drug Administration in December 2014 for the treatment of acute uncomplicated influenza in patients 18 years and older who have been symptomatic for no more than two days.
+RAPIVAB is the first and only intravenous influenza treatment in the world and was approved by the FDA in December 2014 for the treatment of acute uncomplicated influenza in patients 18 years and older who have been symptomatic for no more than two days.
 The Company retains all rights and associated economics to procure pandemic stockpiling orders for RAPIVAB from the U.S. Government, while SUL has the right to pursue government stockpiling outside the U.S.